puppetlabs/puppet-rfc/prfc-1.templates/templates/index.md

-ARM-XX: TITLE OF ARM
+PRFC-XX: TITLE OF PRFC
 ====================

-This text is adapted from [JEP-2](http://openjdk.java.net/jeps/2) and is intended as writing prompts for ARM proposals.
+This text is adapted from [JEP-2](http://openjdk.java.net/jeps/2) and is intended as writing prompts for PRFC proposals.
 Any of the sections not flagged as REQUIRED is optional.

 Summary